DARMA-tasking/vt/docs/md/building.md

 For `docker-compose`, the following variables can be set to configure the build.
-One may configure the architecture, compiler type (GNU, Clang, Intel, NVidia) and compiler version, Linux distro (ubuntu or alpine), and distro version.
+One may configure the architecture, compiler type (GNU, Clang, Intel, Nvidia) and compiler version, Linux distro (ubuntu or alpine), and distro version.

 The default set of the docker configuration options is located in `vt/.env`,